Adkrrish/DLM_ANN_CNN_Projects/README_ANN.md

 ### 🔗 For the Streamlit Dashboard Link: https://dlmprojects-awzttghmyh6xdcrs75xuzq.streamlit.app/

 ## 🏆 Project Details
 This project aims to **predict heart disease** using a deep learning model built with **Artificial Neural Networks (ANN)**.
 The model is trained on a structured dataset containing patient health records and cardiovascular attributes.
 The primary focus is on **hyperparameter tuning** to enhance model performance.
+The dataset is provided in this repository.("Dataset of Heart.csv")

 ## 👥 Contributors
 **Krishnendu Adhikary** - 055022